 Many factories and businesses are shut, with concerns about security and the future of their operations.

 Many micro and small businesses have been forced to close, anxious about their safety and those of their employees.

-Daily workers have been unable to earn wages.
+Many employees have lost their jobs and incomes and daily workers have been unable to earn wages.